Prepositional PHASES

 Read more from Hi!
 I'm Melissa.

-fiLLLed. more Light, more Life, more Love.
+fiLLLed: more Light, more Life, more Love.
 Spiritual and emotional resources for a fiLLLed life.
-Plus a young and hip picture of Melissa.

 fiLLLed: more Light, more Life, more Love.
-Spiritual and emotional resources for the fiLLLed life.
+Spiritual and emotional resources for a fiLLLed life.
+And a pic of Melissa

 fiLLLed: more Light, more Life, more Love.
-Spiritual and emotional resources for a fiLLLed life.
-Plus, a nice little pic of Melissa.
+Spiritual and emotional resources for the fiLLLed life.
+And a pic of Melissa looking chill.